Satan's Children: Release

 Satan's Children was given a sneak-preview release in LaSalle, Illinois on March 15, 1975, and was later released to drive-in theaters in Fort Worth, Texas on August 22, 1975.

 Home media

 Something Weird Video released the film as a double-feature DVD with Asylum of Satan on September 3, 2002.
-In 2022, Something Weird, in collaboration with the American Genre Film Archive (AFGA) issued a Blu-ray release of the film.
+In 2022, Something Weird, in collaboration with the American Genre Film Archive (AGFA) issued a Blu-ray release of the film.